About

 Who we are

-A small editorial team based across San Francisco, London, and Berlin, drawn from the engineering, research, and journalism sides of AI.
-We do not represent any vendor, lab, or investment fund.
+A small editorial team drawn from the engineering, research, and journalism sides of AI.
+We do not represent any vendor, laboratory, or investment fund.
+Our editorial decisions are made independently of commercial relationships.
+BreakingAgent was founded in 2026 to serve the practitioner community building with agentic AI systems.

 Reach us